SurendraRedd/SurendraRedd.github.io/README.md

 # SurendraRedd.github.io
-Profile about IT Experience in Aerospace and Automotive Domains.
-It contains about the roles and responsibilites which i have involved in each project as well as the acheivements in work.
+My Overall IT Experience in Aerospace and Automotive Domains.
+It also contains projects, roles and responsibilites which i have involved in each project as well as the acheivements in work.